Hokkaido Explorer Ski Safari

 All our holidays are completely customisable, and you can change the itinerary to suit your preferences, whether that means more powder skiing, more culture, or more time in Tokyo.

-Fly overnight from London to Tokyo and catch a connecting flight to Sapporo Chitose airport.
+Fly overnight from London to Tokyo and catch a connecting flight to Sapporo Chitose Airport.
 The transfer to Niseko takes around three hours by scheduled bus or two hours by private transfer.

 Spend four days skiing Japan's most famous resort Niseko.
 Divide your time between the four interlinked ski areas: Grand Hirafu, Niseko Village, Annupuri and Hanazono.
 Hire a guide to make the most of your time on the mountain and to find the best tree skiing.
 Off the slopes the food is incredible and there's a huge range of hotels to stay at to suit every budget.

 It's a short 45 minute hop from Niseko across to Rusutsu.
 The quiet resort is particularly empty on the weekdays and the tree-skiing and off-piste are exceptional.
 Off the slopes, this resort centres around the two base hotels, the Rusutsu Resort Hotel and Westin Rusutsu.